Easy Donut Recipe: Homemade Glazed Doughnuts to Make

 Bisquick Donuts are quick and easy to make, and it's so much fun to cut out donuts in a fun shape!

-Well, that’s basically what I did here.
+You guys, if you’ve been searching for an easy donut recipe that skips the typical effort of a homemade donut β€” no yeast mixture, no second rise, no dough hook attachment, no waiting around forever β€” then you have absolutely landed in the right place! πŸŽ‰ You’ve heard of canned biscuits donuts, right? (like these) Well, that’s basically what I did here.
 Except I actually made the biscuit dough myself using Bisquick baking mix.
-I usually have the baking mix on hand more often than I do canned biscuits, and so I was curious if frying up “my own” fresh biscuit dough would yield the same fluffy, buttery donuts that canned biscuit dough makes…
+I usually have the baking mix on hand more often than I do canned biscuits, and so I was curious if frying up “my own” freshly made dough would yield the same fluffy, buttery homemade doughnuts that canned biscuit dough makes.

 Bisquick Donuts are quick and easy to make, and it's so much fun to cut out donuts in a fun shape!

-• If the donuts don’t float to the top immediately after placing them in the oil, your donuts are not hot enough and will get too oily from sitting in the oil before actually starting to fry.
+• If the donuts don’t float to the top immediately after you place doughnuts in the hot oil, it isn’t hot enough yet β€” they’ll absorb too much oil before they start to fry properly.

 Bisquick Donuts are quick and easy to make, and it's so much fun to cut out donuts in a fun shape!